sateffen/nodgine/README.md

 Now you can start this with your node, and call the adress localhost:8888 from your webbrowser.
 You can add every path to it, every path will present the same result in this example.

 # Developing

-## Development environment
-For development I use [Eclipse](http://www.eclipse.org/) with the [Nodeeclipse](http://www.nodeclipse.org) plugin.
-Further more I'm using the [Javascript Development Tools](http://www.eclipse.org/webtools/jsdt/) and for ensuring quality I'm using the [JSHint Eclipse Integration](http://github.eclipsesource.com/jshint-eclipse/).

 ## Testing
 For tests I'm using [nodeunit](https://github.com/caolan/nodeunit).
 To run all tests run